Final Paper

 Criteria of Evaluation

-• Do you present an interesting event from the recent news of the world or theme in contemporary world history – and present it well?
+• Do you present a contemporary issue or current event – and present it well?

 • Do you provide an important historical perspective (or set of historical perspectives) on the topic at hand?